kwalka/EmailCourseChecker/README.md

 ![](Images/Default.png)

-Add your UA credentials, courses number and make sure to have a maxEmails value higher than the number of emails you received after the online courses email.
+Add your UA credentials, courses numbers and make sure to have a maxEmails value higher than the number of emails you received after the online courses email.

 ![](Images/Edited.png)